witchstit/witchst.it/survival_guide.md

   - [Clothing Checklist](#clothing-checklist)
   - [Camp Gear Checklist](#camp-gear-checklist)
 - [Links for learning about winter camping:](#links-for-learning-about-winter-camping)
-## INTRO
+## Intro
 This Survival Guide is here to help you understand what to expect at Witch's Tit, and what you'll need to be ready for a Winter Burn in Minnesota.
 Note that this guide, while helpful, is far from comprehensive; we encourage you to seek out more information on wilderness survival and especially winter camping.
 This community values mutual support, but ultimately only you can be responsible for your own health, well-being, and comfort.
 Additionally, we expect everyone to follow basic rules pertaining to public safety and communal well-being to help ensure the collective survival of our attendees and the event.
 That starts with reading this Guide - hooray we're in the right place!
 Unless this is your first Burn (and if it is, WOW, we're excited to welcome you home) then you are already familiar with the Ten Principles.
 The Principles are a list of cultural values that grew out of Burning Man, and you can [read them here](http://www.burningman.com/whatisburningman/about_burningman/principles.html).
 They are not rules to follow but ideals which guide us.
 ## DON'T GET LOST
 ### Address and Directions
-The event entrance on Park Hills Rd in Bruno, Pine County, MN.
+The event entrance is on Park Hills Rd in Bruno, Pine County, MN.
 The exact location is at [46°18'07.9"N 92°33'29.5"W](https://www.openstreetmap.org/?mlat=46.3022&mlon=-92.5582#map=15/46.3022/-92.5582) / 46.302194N 92.558194W / [autographs.senders.takes](https://w3w.co/autographs.senders.takes)

 If you follow the mapquest directions, through Bruno, it will bring you straight here...
 BUT if you continue on Hwy 23 to Kerrick it will reroute you and it will cut the time down on dirt roads.
 Via Bruno is about 7.5 miles on gravel, but via Kerrick is only about 2.5.

 - Look for the red Gate Headquarters Building (shed) at the entrance.
 - Consider carpooling in a 4x4 or all wheel drive vehicle.
 You will have to navigate several miles of dirt road that is not plowed as often as the highways are, and parking will be limited.
-- See the [Event Details](https://witchst.it/event_details.html) page for gate hours. **The gate will not be open Saturday and no entry accommodations will be made then.
+- See the [Event Details](https://witchst.it/event_details.html#gate) page for gate hours. **The gate will not be open Saturday and no entry accommodations will be made then.
 No re-entry will be allowed after you leave the event.**
 - When you arrive, find the person volunteering at the gate (a small red building at the parking entrance) they will help you check in, show you where you can park, and explain how to shuttle your gear to center camp.
 - We will help you get your gear from the parking area to center camp.
 From there it is on you.
 Pack your gear in bins or bags and bring a plastic sled to help move your gear.